LogtalkDotOrg/logtalk3/README.md

 Some files that are part of the Logtalk distribution are distributed using a different license and/or are copyrighted by a Logtalk contributor.

-Some of the included examples are adaptations to Logtalk of Prolog examples found elsewhere (e.g. in manuals, tutorials, books, and public mailing list discussions).
+Some examples are adaptations to Logtalk of Prolog examples found elsewhere (e.g. in manuals, tutorials, books, and public mailing list discussions).
 The copyright in the examples original code should be assumed to belong to the original authors.

 Logtalk is a registered trademark of Paulo Moura.